Stuck on Costs? Here's How Much You'll Pay to Stucco Your House

 Stucco is a high-quality material, but it does have some downsides.
 In areas with clay or expansive soils, stucco siding can be problematic since it's susceptible to cracking when foundations shift or settle.
 Stucco may not be the best choice for homes facing exceptional precipitation or ground moisture, either.

 Even in normal climates, moisture can leak through cracked stucco, damaging the stucco as well as the underlying home.
-Repairing this damage can be tricky, and professionals may charge $40 to $50 per hour for stucco repairs, plus the cost of materials.
+Repairing this damage can be tricky, and professionals may charge between $8 and $50 (CAD 10 and CAD 65) per square foot for stucco repairs, including the cost of materials.

 However, stucco can also be resilient and long-lasting, especially in dry, sunny climates.
 You may be able to do minor repairs yourself, and stucco can be painted with regular house paint if desired.